-The Royal Veterinary College is the largest and longest-established vet school in the English-speaking world and is a college of the University of London.
+The Royal Veterinary College is the UK's largest and longest-established independent vet school and is a Member Institution of the University of London.

 As one of the world's leading specialist veterinary and biological science research institutions, the RVC brings together talented individuals; all of whom share a passion for human and animal health and welfare.

-- Veterinary medicine courses are accredited by AVMA, EAEVE, RCVS and AVBC, veterinary nursing courses are accredited by ACOVENE and RCVS, and biological sciences courses are accredited by the Royal Society of Biology.
+- It is one of the few Veterinary schools in the world whose veterinary medicine courses are accredited by RCVS in the UK (with reciprocal recognition from the AVBC for Australasia, the VCI for Ireland and the SAVC for South Africa), the EAEVE in the EU, and the AVMA in the USA and Canada, veterinary nursing courses are accredited by ACOVENE and RCVS, and biological sciences courses are accredited by the Royal Society of Biology.

 The College owns and manages the London BioScience Innovation Centre; which was London's first centre for early stage life science companies.
 This puts the College at the heart of biotechnology and other biomedical research in London and opens doors for research collaboration.